opendocsg/slw-judgments-backfill/2002_SGCA_33/report.md

 15\.
 It cannot be disputed that Thongthot and Dornchinnamat and the other members of their gang were, by virtue of section 141 of the Penal Code, members of an unlawful assembly as there was ample evidence at the trial that their common object was to cause grievous hurt to Yaou.
 The remaining issue before us concerns the application of section 149 of the Penal Code to the circumstances of this case.

 16\.
 The meaning of the term ‘common object’ has been considered by the courts on innumerable occasions.
-In _Chandran v Public Prosecutor,_ [1992] 2 SLR 265, 269, this court noted as follows:
+In _Chandran v Public Prosecutor,_ <span class="citation">[1992] 2 SLR 265</span>, 269, this court noted as follows:

  Section 149 does not require proof of a pre-arranged plan and a common intention which a prosecution involving s 34 of the Code would require.
 The ‘common object’ under s 149 of the Code must not be confused with the ‘common intention’ under s 34 of the Code.
 Though they both deal with what may be called ‘constructive liability’ for crime, it is important to see the distinction and the way both sections operate.